awesomephant/blog/work/walkative-posters.md

 category: Print
 ---

 Posters for various events organised by the [Walkative Society](https://www.instagram.com/thewalkativeproject/) at the Royal College of Art, London.
+All of these are letterpress-printed by hand from a combination of lasercut and laser-engraved plates, and traditional metal type.

 {% fig "/assets/posters/dark-fibre.jpg" "Dark Fibre Network Drift (2019).
 Letterpress (3 runs) on Southbank Book, 450x640mm."
 "Scan of the Dark Fibres poster" ""%}